We deliver responsible, sustainable tourism Find Out How >

 Baliem Valley Festival

-A fascinating week long trek through the remote Baliem Valley in Papua's central highlands, staying in local Dani villages and culminating in a three day visit to the annual Tribal Festival.
+An 11 day trip in the Baliem Valley in Papua's central highlands, hiking and staying in local Dani villages and culminating in a three day visit to the annual Tribal Festival.

 Days 11